About the Library - Internet Policies

 - Patrons in good standing may access the Internet computers.

-- Adult patrons are required to sign up in person using their library card for the next available Internet computer for a maximum of ninety minutes per day on a first come, first served basis.
-Sign-up is directly on each station or if in use at a separate sign-in station.
+- Adult patrons are required to sign up in person using their library card for a maximum of two hours per day on a first come, first served basis.
+Sign-up is directly on the computer.

 - Due to space limitations, only two people may use one workstation at any given time.